Should my Buy to Let property be owned personally or through a limited company?

 These are payments to shareholders based on the number of shares they hold in the company.
 The dividend is paid after Corporation Tax has been deducted.
 The company will pay no further tax on a dividend made, however, they are taxable in the hands of the recipient shareholder.

-From April 2017 dividend tax changed so as:
+From April 2024 dividend tax changed so as:

-• All individuals can receive £2,000 of dividend tax free for the tax year 2018/19
+• All individuals can receive £500 of dividend tax free for the tax year 2024/2025

-• There are three dividend tax bands: 7.5% (basic rate), 32.5% (higher rate) and 38.1% (additional rate)
+• There are three dividend tax bands: 8.75% (basic rate), 33.75% (higher rate) and 39.35% (additional rate)

-This means that for a shareholder who receives £10,000 dividend who is a basic rate taxpayer will pay 7.5% on £8,000, 32.5% if they are higher rate and 38.1% for additional rate.
+This means that for a shareholder who receives £10,000 dividend who is a basic rate taxpayer will pay 8.75% on £9,500, 33.75% if they are higher rate and 39.35% for additional rate.

-Corporation Tax at 19%£5,700n/a
+· Minus Corporation Tax at 19% - £5,700

-Income Tax at 40%n/a£12,000
+· Minus Income Tax at 40% - £12,000

 In this example individual ownership is more advantageous.
-However, with full relief in the company for mortgage interest payments then the net income in the company may be higher and therefore the net cash out may be higher in the company.
+However, with full relief in the company for mortgage interest payments then the net income in the company maybe higher and therefore the net cash out may be higher in the company.

 Salary

 The alternative way of extracting cash from a company is to take a salary.
 Taking a salary out of a company means that you will have to register for PAYE for employers.
 This means that you will have to deduct tax and National Insurance and pay it on a monthly basis to HMRC.
-It will also involve operating the new Real Time Information system (RTI) which means sending electronic data to HMRC every month on or before you pay your employees.
-Employers also have to pay Employers National Insurance which is 13.8% on any earnings currently over £702 per month.
+It will also involve operating the Real Time Information system (RTI) which means sending electronic data to HMRC every month on or before you pay your employees.
+Employers also have to pay Employers National Insurance which is 13.8% on any earnings currently over £758 per month.

 For a higher rate tax payer, any income would be taxed at 40% and they would also pay employees NI.
 In addition, the company would bear employers NI at 13.8%.
 This can make it an expensive way of extracting cash from a company.